-The plant material used includes twenty-five (25) Striga hermonthica ecotypes and twenty-five (25) local millet varieties on which the parasite developed in farmers' fields.
+A total of 25 Striga hermonthica and 25 local millet varieties were collected and characterized .
 The different ecotypes and millet varieties were characterized by a unique alphanumeric code.
 This code, consisting of one or two letters linked to the geographical origin of the ecotype (D, M, TA, TI, and Z) followed by two digits, uniquely identifies each of the 25 Striga ecotypes and 25 millet varieties studied, originating from various regions.

 Figure 1 presents the geographical distribution of the 25 Striga hermonthica ecotypes and 25 millet varieties collected in the five regions of Niger.
 This data, visualized using ArcGIS software, shows the distribution of samples across the country's three climatic zones.